 Some problems with unix

-package has been serving the Haskell ecosystem well for many years
+The unix package has been serving the Haskell ecosystem well for many years

 (and, without a doubt, for many years to come).
 However, it’s not without its